 Puma x Atmos

-Puma has created an entire ‘Made in Japan’ line but the suede Sukajans were an exclusive collaboration with Atmos.
+Puma has created an entire ‘Made in Japan’ line but the suede Sukajans was an exclusive collaboration with Atmos.
 Featuring Japanese motifs printed onto satin and the addition of a bright yellow embroidered tiger, they include a map of Japan, channelling a retro style with classic vibes.
 These sneakers imitate the silk jackets that American servicemen tended to buy in post-war Japan as a souvenir.

 Comme des Garcons x Nike